-The arrival of the data mesh paradigm has brought to light the challenges faced by traditional approaches to analytical data use cases.
+The arrival of data mesh paradigm has brought to light the challenges faced by traditional approaches to analytical data use cases.

 For example, many organisations struggle with the poor scalability of monolithic data platforms, both technical and organisational.
 These platforms are often implemented as a technology-first exercise that end up creating multiple bottlenecks on different levels, compromising delivery and data accessibility.